HIS-10041 - Medieval Europe and Its World

 make critical evaluations of different historical explanations: 1,2

-demonstrate skills in reading effectively, note-taking from lectures and reading material, oral presentation and debate, and essay writing and exam revision: 1,2
+demonstrate skills in reading effectively, note-taking from lectures and reading material, and essay writing: 1,2

 assess the balance between change and continuity, and to relate detailed evidence and case studies to more general issues: 1,2